evgenyneu/evgenii.com/resume/index.md

 Monash University, Clayton, Australia

-* Undergraduate degree in science.
+* Bachelor of Science.
 * Major in astrophysics and applied math, minor in physics.
 * Currently studying, finished the last semester, waiting for graduation.

 South Ural State University, Chelyabinsk, Russia

-* Information Systems in Economy, Economist.
+* Economist, Master's degree equivalent.
-* Completed a Master's degree equivalent, studied for 5.5 years full-time.
+* Major in Information Systems in Economy.
 * Graduated in 2003.